-See "Configuring Simple Message-Level Security: Main Steps" on page 2-7 for the basic steps you must perform to configure simple message-level security.
-This section discusses configuration of the Web Services runtime environment, as well as configuration of message-level security for a particular Web Service and how to code a client application to invoke the service.
+See Section 2.4, "Configuring Simple Message-Level Security: Main Steps" for the basic steps you must perform to configure simple message-level security.
+This section discusses configuration of the Web services runtime environment, as well as configuration of message-level security for a particular Web service and how to code a client application to invoke the service.

-You can also configure message-level security for a Web Service at runtime, after a Web Service has been deployed.
-See "Associating Policy Files at Runtime Using the Administration Console" on page 2-33 for details.
+You can also configure message-level security for a Web service at runtime, after a Web service has been deployed.
+See Section 2.10, "Associating Policy Files at Runtime Using the Administration Console" for details.